hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 | 4 | Reference | Testing guide |
 | 5 | Testing guide | Roadmap |

 **Note:** If you have NCTS4 experience,  it is important that you read the NCTS5 service guide and API reference carefully to understand all of the differences between NCTS4 and NCTS5.
-Reading only the NCTS5 technical interface specification will NOT guide you about all of the differences between the 2 NCTS phases.
+Reading only the NCTS5 technical interface specification(TIS) will NOT guide you about all of the differences between the 2 NCTS phases.

 ## Related documentation